Menopause is a natural life transition, yet it often comes with unexpected emotional challenges, particularly anxiety.

 - Hold your breath and gently tense your muscles for a second

-- Exhale slowly through your mouth, letting go of all tension
+- Exhale slowly through your mouth, letting go of all tension and relaxing your muscles

 - Repeat 3–5 times, focusing on the contrast between tension and relaxation